stancsz/Backend-Prognos-Predictive-Compliance-Platform/README.md

 ## Running the demo locally (docker-compose)

 The repository includes a minimal automated demo runner that exercises the required presign → upload → ingest → index flow using real infra (Postgres + MinIO) and the API + worker services.
+The demo-runner now also exercises the mapping and summary endpoints after evidence is indexed.

 Quick start
 1. Build and start the demo environment: